Max-Affine Spline Insights Into Deep Network Pruning: Deep Networks Partition, Decision Boundary and Pruning Work Hand-In-Hand

 Despite the constraints that pruning imposes on the DN input space partition, classification performances do not necessarily reduce when pruning is employed.
 In fact, the final decision boundary, while being tied with the DN input space partition, does not always depend on all the existing subdivision lines.
-That is, \textit{pruning will not degrade performances as long as the needed decision boundary geometry does not rely on the partition regions that are being affected by pruning.} We demonstrate and provide detailed visualization of the above in Fig.~\ref{fig:spline_for_pruning} (b) with a simple toy classification task which only requires a few subdivision lines to produce a decision boundary perfectly solving the task.
+That is, \textit{pruning will not degrade performances as long as the needed decision boundary geometry does not rely on the partition regions that are being affected by pruning.} We demonstrate and provide explicit visualization of the above in Fig.~\ref{fig:spline_FCNet} and Fig.~\ref{fig:spline_ConvNet} with fully-connected networks (FCNets) and convolutional networks (ConvNets), respectively. \textbf{The observation consistently shows that only parts of subdivision splines are useful for decision boundary; and the goal of pruning is to remove those (redundant) subdivision splines and find winning tickets.} For example, we observe that for a two-layer FCNet ($20$ nodes per layer), applying pruning ratios ranging from 20\% $\sim$ 95\% (i.e., prune 4 $\sim$ 19 nodes) does not prevent solving the task as long as the remaining subdivision lines are positioned to allow the decision boundary geometry to remain intact.
+We also extend the above experiment to a high dimensional case with MNIST classification and a DN with two convolutional layers, $20$ filters, and kernel sizes of $21$ and $5$, respectively in Fig. \ref{fig:spline_ConvNet}.
+By adopting the same channel pruning method as in \citep{liu2017learning}, we see that most of the pruned nodes remove subdivision lines that were not crucial for the decision boundary and thus only have a small impact on the final classification performance.
 Hence, as long as pruning leaves at least those few subdivision lines, the final performances will remain high.
-In fact, we observe that for this toy case, and with a two-layer FCNet ($20$ nodes per layer), applying pruning ratios ranging from 20\% $\sim$ 95\% (i.e., prune 4 $\sim$ 19 nodes) does not prevent solving the task as long as the remaining subdivision lines are positioned to allow the decision boundary geometry to remain intact.
-We also extend the above experiment to a high dimensional case with MNIST classification and a DN with two convolutional layers, $20$ filters, and kernel sizes of $21$ and $5$, respectively in Fig. \ref{fig:spline_for_pruning} (c).
-By adopting the same channel pruning method as in \citep{liu2017learning}, we observe that most of the pruned nodes remove subdivision lines that were not crucial for the decision boundary and thus only have a small impact on the final classification performance.
+Apart from the empirical study, we also provide some analysis about the connection between pruning (e.g, lottery ticket hypothesis (LTH)) and spline theory in Appendix \ref{app:connection}.

-\subsection{Spline Early-Bird Tickets Detection}
+\subsection{Spline early-bird tickets detection}